openseattle/openseattle.github.io/_posts/2016-11-06-become-an-open-seattle-lead-organizer.md

 It's time for new leadership to do new and interesting things with Open Seattle.

 Almost a year ago we changed our name from Code for Seattle to Open Seattle to better reflect the diverse skills & fields involved in producing civic technology.
-Now we're recruiting new leadership with the intent of creating a leadership team that reflects the diversity we want to see in the participants of our events and projects.
+Now we're recruiting new volunteer leadership with the intent of creating a leadership team that reflects the diversity we want to see in the participants of our events and projects.

 We encourage women of color, LGBTQIA+ folks, people of color and other underrepresented folks to apply.